Archit327/AZ900-/Obsidian Vault/AZ 900/Security Sessions.md

    this occurs when the data stored in the buffer is more than capacity of buffer , then buffer overflows causing the data to overflow into adjacent storage. which can cause system crash, thereby creating a chance for attacker to enter.

+   ---

+### Features of Cyber Security

+#### Confidentiality
+it serves as securing the sensitive data from unwanted access or unauthorized user, secure from the internet or any other way that can make that data available out of the org. basically hiding the data and info from outside the org.

+### Integrity
+Maintaining the consistency , accuracy and trustworthiness of data through out the lifecycle .
+The data is always uptodate and complete and have not been accidentally modified  by the unauthorized user.

+### Availability
+It refers to the capacity for authorized users or parties to access the information on a consistent and timely access.
+Basically data should be available whenever you need, wherever u need .

+### What is Cyber Threat?

+It is a harmful act that aims to harm data , steal data or otherwise disrupt digital life. it is like an event that can negatively harm the org, it can may be shut down the org for a particular period of time.

+### Types of cyber Threats
+There are basically 3 types of cyber threat
+1. Network Threat
+2. Host Threat
+3. Application Host